 Literate

-Quality, integrated data is used across much of the organisation to understand performance of activities.
+Quality, integrated data is used across much of my organisation.

 Level 5